moj-analytical-services/D3_presentation/README.md

 The code can be found in this git repo named final_example.html.
 You'll notice that when messing with this html the transitions between changing circle radii is smooth.
 This is simply done by adding in `.transition()` before the `.attr("r", ...)` calls in the updateSingleCircle and and updateCircles functions.

 #### Expanding This Idea
-There is another HTML called d3_demo.html which expands on the ideas seen in section above.
-It allows you to randomly change all or parts of your data and then update your visualisation afterwards.
+There is an HTML in the examples folder of this repo called d3_demo.html which expands on the ideas seen in section above.
+It allows you to randomly change all or parts of your data and then update your visualisation in different ways.

 #### Other Useful links:
 - Learning about HTML, CSS and JavaScript: https://www.w3schools.com/